apostll3/love-dossier/DEVELOPER_GUIDE.md

 This document provides a technical overview of the **"Love Dossier"** web application v2.0.
 It is intended for developers who wish to understand, maintain, or extend the project.

-The app is a **single-file HTML + CSS + JavaScript** web application (9245 lines, 338KB) that runs entirely in the browser — no server or database is required.
+The app is a **single-file HTML + CSS + JavaScript** web application that runs entirely in the browser — no server or database is required.

+**Files**:
+- `index.html` — Full development version (9372 lines, 342KB) with comments and formatting
+- `clear.html` — Minified production version (254 lines, 213KB) for deployment

 ---